DEGJS/expander/README.md

 ### destroy()

 This method removes any aria-attributes it created and cleans up any event listeners it created.

+## Accessibility Features

+### aria-controls

+The `aria-controls` attribute details a relationships between two elements in the DOM.
+In this module, the `aria-controls` attribute is added to the toggle element if an element id is provided in the expander options.

+It is recommended that the `controlsId` is passed as an option if the element shown/hidden by the toggle does not immediately follow the toggle in DOM order.

+### aria-expanded

+The `aria-expanded` attribute details whether a collapsible region is expanded or collapsed.

+The expander module will set the `aria-expanded` attribute to the appropriate value whenever content is expanded or collapsed.

 ## Browser Support